-The course will also familiarises the candidate with research methods and identification of types of data (qualitative or quantitative); different methods of data collection; and approaches to analysing both gualitative and guantitative data.
+The course will also familiarises the candidate with research methods and identification of types of data (qualitative or quantitative); different methods of data collection; and approaches to analysing both qualitative and quantitative data.

-324 UNIVERSITY OF THE STAND

-NOF Level: 9 2022 Syllabuses for the Faculty of Engineering and the Built Environmen Cou se Code: MECN7067A Cou se Description: Financial Modelling for Nuclear Energy Projects NQ Credits: 20 NQF Level: 9 This course focuses on the following topics: 1) 2) Identifying risks relating to financing power generation projects and the management of such risks Preparing budgets for power generation projects; 3) Building a business case for alternate power generation projects with particular focus on Nuclea projects; and 4) Matching resource requirements to budgets for project life cycles.
-Cou se Code: MECN7068A Course Description: Leadership of Nuclear Strategy NQ Credits: 20 NQF Level: 9 This course focuses on the following topics: 1) Concepts of strategic leadership in the development of organisations; 2) Project performance and their link to strategic goals; 3) Understanding stakeholders and managing their expectations and concerns; including the use o power dynamics in the organisation; 4) Managing human resources to achieve strategic objectives; 5) Leading and managing a culture of innovation and self-development including creating a learning organisation; 6) Lead change initiatives; including those of mergers and acquisitions and management of joint ventures; 7) Creating and implementing a safety culture; and 8) Strategic management of corporate social responsibility.
-Cou se Code: MECN7069A Cou se Description: Regulation and Security of Nuclear Energy Projects NQ Credits: 20 NQF Level: 9 This course focuses on the following topics: 1) Enhancement of skills for managing safety and licensing and associated regulatory processes in accordance with up-to-date international standards and best practice; 2) Provision of up-to-date insight into topical nuclear and radiation safety and licensing issues; 3) Provide skills to manage interfaces between regulatory authorities; technical support organisation
+Course Description: Financial Modelling for Nuclear Energy Projects NQF Credits: 20 NQF Level: 9

+- 1) Identifying risks relating to financing power generation projects and the management of such risks; - 2) Preparing budgets for power generation projects; - 3) Building a business case for alternate power generation projects with particular focus on Nuclear projects; and - 4) Matching resource requirements to budgets for project life cycles.

+Course Description: Leadership of Nuclear Strategy

+- 1) Concepts of strategic leadership in the development of organisations; - 2) Project performance and their link to strategic goals; - 3) Understanding stakeholders and managing their expectations and concerns; including the use of power dynamics in the organisation; - 4) Managing human resources to achieve strategic objectives; - 5) Leading and managing a culture of innovation and self-development including creating a learning organisation; - 6) Lead change initiatives; including those of mergers and acquisitions and management of joint ventures;

+2023 Syllabuses for the Faculty of Engineering and the Built Environment

+- 7) Creating and implementing a safety culture; and - 8) Strategic management of corporate social responsibility.

+Course Description: Regulation and Security of Nuclear Energy Projects

-- operator organisations; vendors and other stakeholders in the regulatory and licensing process over the lifetime of facilities and activities; - Basic elements of nuclear security: Prevention; Transport security; Detection; Response; Information 4) security; - 5) Planning nuclear security of nuclear/radiological facility: Creating a visible security policy; Conduct; competence; Behaviour and trustworthiness of staff; Clear roles and responsibilities; Physical protection systems; Design basis threat; Physical protection principles; design and evaluation; Response measures and communication; Nuclear material accounting and radioactive material inventory control; Contingency plans and drills; and - 6) Providing delegates with the essential knowledge of current legislation pertaining to the Nuclear environment.
+- 1) Enhancement of skills for managing safety and licensing and associated regulatory processes in accordance with up-to-date international standards and best practice; - 2) Provision of up-to-date insight into topical nuclear and radiation safety and licensing issues; - Provide skills to manage interfaces between regulatory authorities; technical support organisations operator organisations; vendors and other stakeholders in the regulatory and licensing process over the lifetime of facilities and activities; - 4) Basic elements of nuclear security: Prevention; Transport security; Detection; Response; Information security; - 5) Planning nuclear security of nuclear/radiological facility: Creating a visible security policy; Conduct; competence; Behaviour and trustworthiness of staff; Clear roles and responsibilities; Physical protection systems; Design basis threat; Physical protection principles; design and evaluation; Response measures and communication; Nuclear material accounting and radioactive material inventory control; Contingency plans and drills; and - 6) Providing delegates with the essential knowledge of current legislation pertaining to the Nuclear environment.